9 Easy Ways to Get New Ideas

 - Streamline?
 Make miniature?
 Condense?
 Compact?

-- Can the rules be eliminated?
+- Can we eliminate the rules?

-Rearrange it into something else?
+Rearrange it into something else

 Rearrangement usually offers countless alternatives for ideas, goods, and services.